-Subject: ADVANCED QUALIFICATION Date: 6/23/06 AC No: 120-54A
+Date: 6/23/06 AC No: 120-54A

-PROGRAM Initiated by: AFS-230
+Initiated by: AFS-230 Change:

 1. PURPOSE.
-This advisory circular (AC) provides the Federal Aviation Administration (FAA) guidance for approval of an Advanced Qualification Program (AQP) under AQP regulatory guidance (AQP guidance is provided in Title 14 of the Code of Federal Regulations (14 CFR) part 121, subpart Y, or in a subsequent regulation that supersedes it).
-AOP is a systematic methodology for developing the content of training programs for air carrier crewmembers and dispatchers.
-It replaces programmed hours with proficiency-based training and evaluation derived from a detailed job task analysis that includes crew resource management (CRM).
+This advisory circular (AC) provides the Federal Aviation Administration (FAA) guidance for approval of an Advanced Qualification Program (AQP) under AQP regulatory guidance (AQP guidance is provided in Title 14 of the Code of Federal Regulations (14 CFR) part 121 subpart Y, or in a subsequent regulation that supersedes it).
+AQP is a systematic methodology for developing the content of training programs for air carrier crewmembers and dispatchers.
+It replaces programmed hours with proficiency-based training and evaluation derived from a detailed job task analysis that includes Crew Resource Management (CRM).
 AQP incorporates data-driven quality control processes for validating and maintaining the effectiveness of curriculum content.
-AQP provides an alternate method of qualifying and certifying, if required, pilots, flight engineers, flight attendants, aircraft dispatchers, instructors, evaluators, and other operations personnel subject to the training and evaluation requirements of 14 CFR parts 121 and 135.
+AQP provides an alternate method of qualifying and certifying, if required, pilots, flight engineers (FE), flight attendants (F/A), aircraft dispatchers, instructors, evaluators, and other operations personnel subject to the training and evaluation requirements of 14 CFR parts 121 and 135.
 The AQP encourages innovation in the methods and technology that are used during instruction and evaluation, and efficient management of training systems.
 The goal of AQP is to achieve the highest possible standard of individual and crew performance.
 A leading objective of AQP is to provide effective training that will enhance professional qualifications to a level above the present standards that are provided in parts 121 and 135.
+The contents of this document do not have the force and effect of law and are not meant to bind the public in any way.
+This document is intended only to provide clarity to the public regarding existing requirements under the law or agency policies.